 A woman displaced by the Great Recession is the central character of Chloé Zhao highly acclaimed 2020 drama, Nomadland, starring Francis McDormand.
 McDormand plays Fern, a widow rendered jobless after the closing of a Gypsum plant in Empire, Nevada.
 A title card at the start of the film informs us that the plant had been operational for eighty-eight years.
-Since its closure, Empire became nonexistent; the town had its zip code removed just six month later.
+Since its closure, Empire became nonexistent; the town had its zip code removed just six month after.
 Fern loses her home, sells most of her belongings, and begins living out of a small white van.
 Nomadland chronicles Fern’s journey as she travels from one temp job to another.
 Along the way she crosses paths with fellow nomads who traverse barren landscapes in their caravans, migrating with the seasons in pursuit of work, and creating ad hoc communities along the way.

 As one might expect with a title like Nomadland, scenic wide-open spaces figure prominently.
 But Fern’s hardships and dreary lifestyle dampen their majesty.
 The snow-covered plains and vast deserts are a constant reminder of her sudden fall from middle-class security, and her prospects for lifting herself out of poverty look just as bleak as the landscapes.